christianvozar/daytime/README.markdown

 # License

-Copyright © 2015 Rogue Ethic
+Copyright © 2015-2016 Christian R. Vozar of Rogue Ethic

-Use of this source code is governed by a BSD-style license that can be found in the [LICENSE.markdown](LICENSE.markdown) file.
+Use of this source code is governed by a MIT license that can be found in the [LICENSE.markdown](LICENSE.markdown) file.